Do your fingers ever feel painful and numb? Have you noticed your toes sometimes turn a strange shade of blue or white?

 Raynaud's (pronounced Ray-nose) affects 1 in 6 people in the UK, yet many people have never heard of it.
 It's a response to cold or stress and can cause pain and numbness in the affected areas.

-The symptoms can be painful, but there are ways to ease the condition.
-Here are 6 things you should know to help you cope with Raynaud's.
+The symptoms can be painful and might feel similar to rheumatoid arthritis, but there are ways to ease the condition.
+Here are six things you should know to help you cope with Raynaud's.